 Zach Bitter is an American ultramarathon runner who holds records for the 12-hour run and 100-mile run.
 He appeared on the Joe Rogan Podcast to talk about ultramarathons and eventually got on to the topic of diet.

-While on the podcast, Zach and Joe talked about what the ideal diet is.
+While on the podcast, Zach and Joe discussed the ideal diet.
 They both concluded that the diet ultimately depends on the person’s body and what it is that they do.
 They did get more specific talking about high carbohydrate diets versus keto diets.

 Zach Bitter is someone that follows a high-carbohydrate diet.
-For a while, he ingested 50 grams of carbohydrates and eventually dropped that back.
+He ingested 50 grams of carbohydrates for a while and eventually dropped that back.
 However, it took him a while to find the appropriate amount of carbohydrate intake for his performance needs.

 In the end, Zach Bitter settled on only using the high carbohydrate diet for occasions when he knew that he was really going to be pushing his body hard and going fast.
 During his recovery periods, however, he switches to a ketogenic diet.